Tag: HISTORY

 On a personal note, this book has caused my quite a lot of strife!
 I already knew about the Rolls Royce Nene engine fiasco, and then I had a strange dream.
 This became the inspiration for a new book, but the first draft didn’t electrify me, or my beta readers.
 It seemed to lack emotion, and the plot needed a twist.
 I sought inspiration in classic romances like Wuthering Heights and Lady Chatterley’s Lover and, six rewrites later, it has a lot of feeling and a great twist!
 I think I finally got it right.
 Read on if you want to sample some excerpts!

-Continue reading “Cover Reveal for new Historical Fiction Release: Screaming Angels”
+Continue reading “Cover Reveal for Release: Screaming Angels”

 Explore the world of Atalan T’ea